Retirement, Investments, & Insurance for Individuals Build your knowledge How to catch up on retirement savings if you’ve left the workforce

 15% rule Save this percentage of your pre-tax income in retirement accounts.

-Nearly every type of retirement savings account has yearly contribution limits—which can cause worries if you’re approaching retirement age and want to make up lost ground.
+Nearly every type of retirement savings account has yearly contribution limits, which can cause worries if you’re approaching retirement age and want to make up lost ground.
 Luckily, catch-up contributions can help.
-They’re designed for people age 50 and older and allow you to stash away an additional $6,500 in just one 401(k) account or $1,000 in an IRA, per year.
+They’re designed for people age 50 and older and allow you to stash away an additional $7,500 in a 401(k) account or an additional $1,000 in an IRA, per year, beyond the general limits.
+Read more about how catch-up contributions work.

 What’s next?

 How are you progressing toward your retirement goals?
 Log in to principal.com to see how you’re doing.
-Don’t have an employer-sponsored retirement account or want to save even more in addition to a 401(k)?
+Want to save outside of a workplace 401(k)?
 We can help you set up your own retirement savings with an IRA or Roth IRA account.
-Ready to continue building your financial foundation?
-Our learning library has information on everything from building a budget to buying a home.